watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 ### Task 2: Generating a Certificate Request for Your Web Server

-A company called `bank32.com` wants to get a public- key certificate from our CA. First it needs to generate a Certificate Signing Request (CSR), which basically includes the company’s public key and identity information.
+A company called `bank32.com` wants to get a public-key certificate from our CA.
+First it needs to generate a Certificate Signing Request (CSR), which basically includes the company’s public key and identity information.
 The CSR will be sent to the CA, who will verify the identity information in the request, and then generate a certificate.
-The command to generate a CSR is quite similar to the one we used in creating the self-signed cer- tificate for the CA. The only difference is the `-x509` option.
-Without it, the command generates a re- quest; with it, the command generates a self-signed certificate.
-The following command generate a CSR for `www.bank32.com` you should use your own server name):
+The command to generate a CSR is quite similar to the one we used in creating the self-signed certificate for the CA.
+The only difference is the `-x509` option.
+Without it, the command generates a request; with it, the command generates a self-signed certificate.
+The following command generate a CSR for `www.bank32.com`:

 ```
-openssl req -newkey rsa:2048 -sha256 \
--keyout server.key -out server.csr \
--subj "/CN=www.bank32.com/O=Bank32 Inc./C=US" \
+openssl req -newkey rsa:2048 -sha256 -keyout server.key -out server.csr -subj "/CN=www.bank32.com/O=Bank32 Inc./C=US" -passout pass:dees
--passout pass:dees
 ```

-The command will generate a pair of public/private key, and then create a certificate signing request from the public key.
-We can use the following command to look at the decoded content of the CSR and private key files:
+The command will generate a pair of public/private keys, and then create a certificate signing request from the public key.
+We can use the following commands to look at the decoded content of the CSR and private key files:

 ```